Sesame Oil Hummus

 I ran out of tahini recently.
 How I’m not sure, but it happened.
 At the moment I realized I was out of tahini, I was making hummus, and everything else was in the food processor all ready to blend.
 My friend Chris, a seriously skilled cook, was over and said, “Don’t you have sesame oil?
 I use that all the time.”

 Really?
 REALLY?
 There were, and almost always are, 4 little open bottles of sesame oil in the fridge (it’s a total staple ingredient in our house, for all kinds of Asian dishes), so that was easy.
 And now, while I’ve always thought Chris was smart, I think he’s a genius.
-It was fantastic, different and similar at the same time.
+Sesame Oil Hummus was fantastic, different and similar at the same time.

-1/4 cup extra virgin olive oil, plus extra for drizzling if desired
+- 1/4 cups extra virgin olive oil, plus extra for drizzling if desired

 - 1 teaspoons ground cumin

 - Kosher salt and freshly ground pepper to taste